Reputation is everything.

 But has your business protected its right to use its own name?
 Does it even own it?

-Here are 8 reasons why you should take steps to register your company’s Trademark in 2015.
+Here are 8 reasons why you should take steps to register your company’s Trademark:

 1. The rules of trademark registration are relatively simple.